Skip to content

 “Always.
 You too.”

-The young barista with purple ends to her hair winked at the man who winked back at her.
+The young barista with purple-tipped hair winked at the man, who winked back at her.

-It was time to get back on track.
+It was time to get back to things.
 Quickly.
-Not easy with a… a glance at the date on the newspaper stand… April 8th, 2005… A four-month gap.
-Not to mention almost two decades’ worth of memories that were now useless and would take too long to fade.
-Getting out of the Java Lounge and going home was a good start.
-He hoped he hadn’t moved during those four months.
+Not easy with a… a glance at the date on the newspaper stand… April 8th, 2005… A gap of four months.
+Not to mention almost two decades of memories that were now useless and would take too long to fade.
+Leaving the Java Lounge and going home was a good start.
+He hoped he hadn’t moved in the last four months.

-Twenty minutes later, he arrived in front of 307 NW 2nd Street.
-There was no unknown parked car out front.
-The key in his pocket unlocked the door.
-The house was in pretty much the same condition as he remembered.
-Things were starting out easily.
-He didn’t know if he should be happy about it or see it as a bad omen.
-He knew from experience that “easily” was rarely good news.
+Twenty minutes later, he arrived at 307 NW 2nd Street.
+There was no unfamiliar car parked out front.
+The key in his pocket opened the door.
+The house was in pretty much the same condition as he remembered it.
+Things were starting out easy.
+He didn’t know if he should be happy about that or take it as a bad omen.
+He knew from experience that “easy” was rarely good news.

-As soon as he got in, he turned the computer on and jumped in the shower while the machine booted.
-One day, he would have to look into this.
+As soon as he got in, he turned on the computer and jumped in the shower while the machine booted up.
+Someday he would have to deal with this.
 Sure, the computer was old, but almost five minutes to start up was not normal.

 A few minutes later, he opened the walk-in closet.
-He paused in front of a cupboard in the back.
-He took a deep breath – that was as theatrical as it was useless – and opened the cupboard.
+He stopped in front of a cabinet in the back.
+He took a deep breath – as dramatic as it was useless – and opened the cabinet.

-What was in it were memories, emotions, and his old “uniform.”
+Inside were memories, emotions and his old “uniform”.

-The Doc Martens still needed good polishing.
-He knew that some of his old colleagues would get a good laugh when seeing him wearing these leather pants.
+The Doc Martens still needed a good polish.
+He knew that some of his old colleagues would laugh when they’d see him in these leather pants.
 He didn’t care.
-He needed them for his return to business.
-It wasn’t really superstition, but… Pfff… Of course, it was superstition, who was he trying to fool?
-Why else would he wear such a piece of clothing in the middle of the 2000s?
-He’d have plenty of time to change to something more appropriate later.
+He needed them to get back into business.
+It wasn’t really a superstition, but… Pfff… Of course it was superstition, who was he trying to fool?
+Why else would he be wearing such a garment in the middle of the 2000s?
+He’d have plenty of time to change into something more appropriate later.

-When the T-shirt appeared under the pants, it was like seeing an old friend for the first time after many years.
-It was still in good shape, it just needed a bit of ironing.
-Many confused the symbol on the chest with a target, and the few who recognized it often mistook Bond for a Mod or a Who fan.
-Wasn’t it the same thing?
+When the T-shirt appeared under his pants, it was like seeing an old friend for the first time in years.
+It was still in good shape, just needed a little ironing.
+Many confused the symbol on the chest with a target, and the few who recognized it often mistook Bond for a mod or a Who fan.
+Wasn’t it the same?
 He wasn’t sure and didn’t care.
-Even if he liked that band, it wasn’t to the point of paying them homage with his clothing.
-This T-Shirt was like the pants, a necessary element for his return.
+Even if he liked the band, it wasn’t enough to pay homage to them with his clothes.
+This t-shirt was like the pants, a necessary element for his return.

-The second bag in the cupboard contained all his tools and equipment.
-He’d have to ask the Taulier to get him the proper documentation to be able to bring those on a plane.
+The second bag in the closet contained all his tools and equipment.
+He’d have to ask the Taulier to get him the proper documentation to take them on the plane.

 After getting dressed, he sat down in front of the computer.
-He only took the time to reply to three e-mails and send a couple more.
+He only took the time to answer three emails and send a few more.

-He had just gotten home, but he already had to leave his house and Gainesville again.
-What he didn’t know was that he was never going to return.
+He had just gotten home, but he had to leave his house and Gainesville again.
+What he didn’t know was that he would never come back.

 (to be continued)